bradenbakker/backpacktracker/README.md

 It also doubles as a handy packing list and record of your stuff in case it gets lost or stolen!

 ## The Stack
 The app is built in React-native and is run on Expo.
-React-native apps are written in Javascript but are compiled to the native language of whatever device you're running it on i.e. Swift/Objective-C/Java
+React-native apps are written in Javascript but are compiled to the native language of whatever device you're running it on i.e. Swift/Objective-C/Java.
+I'm primarily developing & testing on Android as that is the phone I have :)

 ## To Set up the environment
 1. Install git if you don't already have it.